oelna/SRT-Shifter/README.md

 - Select and copy the newly created offset subtitle text from the bottom field into a new .srt file and either mux them into your video file or have your player like VLC open them in addition to the movie you want to play.
 - There is no step 3.

+## Merging SRT files

+In order to merge multiple sources of subtitle indices, simply paste them all into the input field after one another.
+The script will first shift each index by the amount indicated and then order the resulting array by index start time.
+That way, out of order indices are merged into one continuous string for output.
+Easy!
+(Make sure all input is off by the same amount though, or preferably, zero.
+If not, make several runs and correct the offset for each input file first, then merge them together.)

 ## Support my work